If at any point you’ve traveled by plane, boat, roller coaster, or even VR headset, you’ve likely experienced some form of motion sickness.

 5. Sea-Band Wristband

-The Sea-Band Wristbands are not too different from either the Lewis N. Clark or Psi Acupressure equivalents, but it deserves special recognition for offering the same relief for about half the price.
+The Sea-Band Wristbands are not too different from other motion sickness bands, but they deserve special recognition for offering the same technology at about half the price.

 In addition to relieving symptoms of motion sickness from travel and gaming, acupressure bracelets have also been shown to help with clinical conditions like vertigo, morning sickness, and fatigue from chemotherapy.